saltstack/salt-enhancement-proposals/0065-drop-dunder-utils.md

 ## Why are we doing this?
 What use cases does it support?
 What is the expected outcome?

-The Salt loader is a **controlled** hack around Python's import system which allows loading(or prevent loading) of python modules which contribute to the Salt ecosystem:
+The Salt loader is a **controlled** hack around Python's import system which allows loading (or prevents loading) of python modules which contribute to the Salt ecosystem:

 * Execution modules
 * State execution modules